aliabbas299792/network_server/README.md

   - The client was closed, deal with cleanup

 # Todo
+- fix LRU cache, enable it by going to http_send_file.cpp:81
+  - appears to be issue with unlocking items, and potentially a memory leak
+- fix freeing task IDs, since can only seem to avoid errors by not enabling freeing them
 - add in unit test for rest of network server, aim for >=80% branch coverage and ~100% line coverage
 - diagnose rare segmentation fault, unsure if related to cache:
 ```